AkshatModi870/AkshatModi870/README.md

 # Hey there! 👋

-I'm **Akshat**, a data scientist and machine learning engineer based in India.
+I'm **Akshat**, a Data Scientist and Machine Learning Engineer based in India.

 Bridging the nexus of quantitative finance and computer science.
 I design data-driven systems that control risk and spot opportunities in volatility, not merely fix issues.